metabase/metabase/docs/administration-guide/05-setting-permissions.md

 ---

 ## Next: managing collections
-Learn how to create collections of questions to organize things and decide who gets to see what and even who may help you curate it in the [next section](06-collections.md).
+Learn how to create collections of dashboards, questions, and pulses to organize things and decide who gets to see what in the [next section](06-collections.md).